Spondylolisthesis

-Spondylolisthesis is the displacement of one spinal vertebra compared to another.
+Spondylolisthesis refers to a condition in which one spinal vertebra slips out of place compared to another.
 While some medical dictionaries define spondylolisthesis specifically as the forward or anterior displacement of a vertebra over the vertebra inferior to it (or the sacrum), it is often defined in medical textbooks as displacement in any direction.

 Spondylolisthesis is graded based upon the degree of slippage of one vertebral body relative to the subsequent adjacent vertebral body.
 Spondylolisthesis is classified as one of the six major etiologies: degenerative, traumatic, dysplastic, isthmic, pathologic, or post-surgical.
-Spondylolisthesis most commonly occurs in the lumbar spine, primarily at the L5-S1 level with the L5 vertebral body anteriorly translating over the S1 vertebral body.
+Spondylolisthesis most commonly occurs in the lumbar spine, primarily at the L5-S1 level, with the L5 vertebral body anteriorly translating over the S1 vertebral body.

 Types

 Olisthesis (synonym olisthy) is a term that more explicitly denotes displacement in any direction.
 Forward or anterior displacement can specifically be called anterolisthesis.
 Anterolisthesis commonly involves the fifth lumbar vertebra.
 Backward displacement is called retrolisthesis.
 Lateral displacement is called lateral listhesis or laterolisthesis.

 A hangman's fracture is a specific type of spondylolisthesis where the second cervical vertebra (C2) is displaced anteriorly relative to the C3 vertebra due to fractures of the C2 vertebra's pedicles.